---

 The key is authenticity, founders can smell transactional behavior from a mile away.
 When your involvement in the ecosystem is clearly about more than just securing deals, word spreads quickly.
 The next time you reach out to a founder, they’re more likely to recognize your name, have heard positive things from peers, and view your email as an opportunity rather than an interruption.
 The review in [secondary-sales-investor](https://qubit.capital/blog/secondary-sales-investor) examines alternative exit avenues such as secondary sales, adding depth to your overall strategy.

-Refining and scaling your startup outreach as an investor isn’t about working harder, it’s about working smarter, being intentional, and letting your brand do part of the work for you.
+If you want to know how to improve startup outreach, focus on working smarter and refining your approach.
+Refining and scaling your startup outreach as an investor isn’t about working harder.
+It’s about working smarter, being intentional, and letting your brand do part of the work for you.
 Outreach is an evolving discipline that benefits from constant measurement, structured experimentation, and the right balance of automation and personal touch.